raivivek/raivivek.github.io/blog/creating-graphical-overview-with-d3.rst

-The second obvious choice was the use of d3.js_ Javascript library, a powerful data driven visualization generator.
+The second obvious choice was the use of d3.js_ Javascript library, a powerful data-driven visualization generator.
 It's fairly low level and allows a large degree of custom control and manipulation over components, thereby allowing users to create rich, high quality graphics rendered in SVG_.
 The library can be easily powered by the data obtained directly from the backend layer.